- Departments & Services

 Back to Top Nav

-Originally built in 1938 as a ski resort, the Moosilauke Ravine Lodge has hosted more than 90 percent of every incoming Dartmouth class as part of First-Year Trips.
-For faculty, staff and alums, it has also served as home base for outdoor excursions and to host a number of events.
+Built in 1938 as a ski resort, the original Moosilauke Ravine Lodge hosted more than 90 percent of every incoming Dartmouth class as part of First-Year Trips.
+For faculty, staff and alums, it also served as home base for outdoor excursions and to host a number of events.

-As the original lodge nears the end of its useful life, a new lodge has been designed to incorporate the best-loved features of the original space, and to make it completely accessible to individuals with mobility impairments.
+As the original lodge neared the end of its useful life, a new lodge was designed to incorporate the best-loved features of the original space, and to make it completely accessible to individuals with mobility impairments.

-The Lodge will be approximately 11,000 square feet, constructed around a frame of heavy log timbers surrounded by a super-insulated envelope to maximize energy efficiency.
+The Lodge is approximately 11,000 square feet, constructed around a frame of heavy log timbers surrounded by a super-insulated envelope to maximize energy efficiency.
 Many of the timbers were harvested on Dartmouth’s Trescott Road land under the direction of the College Forester.

-The new Lodge will feature a large central area on the main floor focused on a massive stone fireplace, a commercial kitchen where students will prepare the famous Lodge cuisine, three private rooms for overnight guests and a meeting room.
-The lower level will include combined library/social space, a multi-purpose room and additional restrooms.
+The new Lodge features a large central area on the main floor focused on a massive stone fireplace, a commercial kitchen where students prepare the famous Lodge cuisine, three private rooms for overnight guests and a meeting room.
+The lower level includes combined library/social space, a multi-purpose room and additional restrooms.

 Please come out to visit, enjoy a meal prepared by the Lodge Cru, and spend the night!
 We'd love to see you.